Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \subsubsection{Benchmark Classification Problem}

-84 extensively-used public classification problems being available on UCI repository\footnote{http://archive.ics.uci.edu/ml/datasets.html.} are employed in the experiments.
+We use 84 widely used public classification problems from the UCI repository\footnote{http://archive.ics.uci.edu/ml/datasets.html.} in the experiments.
 Table \ref{table:dataset} shows the statistical summary of these problems in terms of the number of attributes, the number of instances and the number of classes.

 Moreover, in order to guarantee the reliability and soundness of the conclusion, more classification problems should be employed.
 Thus, with the help of the problem generation method, Datasetoids, which was proposed in \cite{soares2009uci} and aimed to obtain a large number of classification problems for algorithm recommendation \cite{prudencio2011selecting,prudencio2011uncertainty,halabi2012identifying,prudencio2011combining}, we extend the 84 publicly UCI classification problems into 1090 (84 data sets and 1006 datasetoids) different classification problems.
-The Datasetoids method is quite simple, it achieves the new classification problems by exchanging role of each nominal attribute with that of a target concept, i.e., viewing the nominal attribute as the new target concept.
+The Datasetoids method generates the new classification problems by exchanging role of each nominal attribute with that of a target concept, i.e., viewing the nominal attribute as the new target concept.